vintlang/vintlang/repl/docs/en/arrays.md

 ### last()

-last() returns the last item in an array, or tupu if the array is empty:
+last() returns the last item in an array, or null if the array is empty:

 ```s
 a = [1, 2, 3]